BlenderCN-Org/3d-iso-spriter/README.md

 Note that no matter the file extension given in 'output name', the output will always be a png.

 # Single Frame (Non-animated 3D models)
+## Running from blender
+### Using an exported .3DS file

 3D models should ideally be exported in the .3DS Autodesk format.
 If you for whatever reason cannot export in that format, but can in any of the following:
  * fbx, obj, x3d, ply, stl, dae, abc

-Have a talk to @michaelruigrok, it shouldn't be too hard to put together a fix for at least some of these.
+Feel free to leave a ticket on Github if you want to use any of these formats, it shouldn't be too hard to put together a fix for at least some of these.

-There are several old methods to run the script, however the easiest way it to simply load the script up in blender and let it run, following each of the prompts.
-Unlike the old methods, this let's you choose your output.
-The other option is to run from a command line, which is useful for implementing it in a script.

-Even after you've converted your model to sprites, it's a good idea to add it to the resources/model folder.

-## Running from blender
-### Using an exported .3DS file
-The easiest way to run the script is to use one of the file dialog options, as described in the [Introduction](#introduction)
+The easiest way to run the script is to use one of the file dialog options, as described in the [Introduction](#file-selectors)

+### Using the model already in Blender
+Instead of specifying the file name, simply select all the objects that the model is comprised of, and then run the script.
+Make sure you don't have the camera or anything selected when you do so.
+When the file selector pops up for the 3D model, just press 'cancel'.

+You'll still need to specify output using one of the file dialog options, as described in the [Introduction](#file-selectors).

 ### Legacy Method - Specify model by path